 - Complex interactions: Performance measures in this area provide information about the number of complex interactions SMP have with, or on behalf of, Medicare beneficiaries, along with any cost avoidance and other savings attributable to the SMP project.

-The OIG Report and the SMP Data Reporting System
+The OIG Report and SIRS

 The OIG Report: Annual Results